 I’m thrilled to be joining the #nf10for10 fun again this year!
-Many thanks to the wonderful hosts: Cathy Mere (Reflect and Refine), Mandy Robeck (Enjoy and Embrace Learning), and Julie Balen (Write at the Edge).
+Many thanks to the wonderful hosts: Cathy Mere (Reflect and Refine), Mandy Robeck (Enjoy and Embrace Learning).
 I enjoy the challenge of creating a meaningful list for myself and others, as well as reading all the wonderful lists posted by the community.

 My past #nf10for10 book collections are: